Ask a Naturalist: Hibernation vs. brumation vs. estivation

 Animals can hibernate for several days, weeks or months, depending on the temperature in the area and the individual animal's condition.

-Rodents such as the chipmunk and ground squirrel go through true hibernation.
+Rodents such as the chipmunk (on exhibition in Creature Cavern) and ground squirrel go through true hibernation.

 Brumation is known as the hibernation for cold-blooded animals.
 Ectotherms rely on their environment to regulate their body temperature.